felixnyamweya/wpsso-schema-json-ld/readme.txt

 **Select a different Schema than BlogPosting for your [AMP](https://wordpress.org/plugins/amp/) pages.**

-**Provides extensive markup for WooCommerce products and variations (Pro version):**
+**Provides complete markup for WooCommerce products and all variations (Pro version):**

-Including product images, custom product variations (weight, size, color, material, etc), product reviews, product ratings, and much more.
+Including product images, product variations, custom product attributes (weight, size, color, material, etc), product reviews, product ratings, and much more.

 **Adds comments and threaded replies to Schema CreativeWork:**